c19witness/uk-covid19-inquiry/2022-10-04_module-1/02_Opening_Statement_by_Mr_Keith.rst

 They will naturally have the appropriate expertise and experience for the particular instruction, and they will be selected on the grounds of their independence and objectivity.

-The identification, however, of suitable experts is not at all straightforward, given the public ventilation by many of them of the areas of expertise in which they practice, the fact that many of them were themselves involved in the events under investigation, and the fact that there is a distinct lack of unanimity on many matters.
+The identification, however, of suitable experts is not at all straightforward, given the public :outline:`ventilation` by many of them of the areas of expertise in which they practice, the fact that many of them were themselves involved in the events under investigation, and the fact that there is a distinct lack of unanimity on many matters.
 But we have already compiled a list of provisionally suitable experts for Module 1.
 Their reports when prepared will naturally be shared with the Core Participants, and they will be published on the Inquiry's website.

 Where there are significant differences of view or emphasis among members of a group, they will be made clear on the face of the reports and of course can be tested during the public hearing.